pakkunandy/pakkunandy.github.io/index.md

 * I am a reviewer at [MMM 2023](https://www.mmm2023.no/), [MAPR 2023](https://mapr.uit.edu.vn/2023/).

 # Teaching
-Teaching assistant at imec-DistriNet, KU Leuven
+Teaching assistant at DistriNet, KU Leuven
 * Software Architecture

 Lecturer and Teaching Assistant at the Faculty of Information Technology in VNUHCM-University of Science